 The spy authority, known as Section 702 of the Foreign Intelligence Surveillance Act, is a 2008 law authorizing the government to monitor the communications of foreigners abroad without a warrant.

 President Trump said Thursday that he might extend Section 702 through an executive order.
+The House, in a 218-198 vote on Thursday, rejected an extension of Section 702 through July 2.

 However, the official said the executive order could not provide 702 certifications, which are submitted by the attorney general and the director of national intelligence to allow surveillance of non-U.S. persons located abroad.